jdmar3/comp426/content/guide/software/mac.md

 Agree to this, even if you are on battery power.
 Let the installation complete.

-You will also find a good guide to get started with installing git [here](https://rogerdudler.github.io/git-guide/).
+## Text editor

+You can use either Visual Studio Code or VIM (or both) to edit text and write program code.

+### VIM

+VIM is alread installed on MacOS as `vi`.

+To bring it up to date, refer to the guide at vim.org: https://www.vim.org/download.php#mac

-## Visual Studio Code - Programming Text Editor
+### Visual Studio Code - Programming Text Editor
 This semester, we will write all assignment code using the Visual Studio Code editor.

 1. Follow this link: [https://code.visualstudio.com/#alt-downloads](https://code.visualstudio.com/#alt-downloads)